 These witnesses, when used correctly, aren’t testifying outright as to the character of a party.
 Instead, they are telling stories based on what they’ve seen with their own eyes or heard with their own ears.
 A judge often listens to these stories and does come to a positive conclusion about the character of a party without the ultimate question even being asked: “Do you think Mom/Dad is a parent of good character?”
 For example, take a moment where a coach of a team tells a story about a specific instance that comes to mind where one parent illustrates good parenting skills.
 Or, take a moment where a doctor or school teacher testifies about another story where good parenting is illustrated.

-Stories like these can paint a positive picture as to the character of somebody that is often persuasive in trial without the summary question ever being asked.
+Stories like these can paint a positive picture as to the character of somebody that is often persuasive in a trial without the summary question ever being asked.
 That’s best saved for the closing argument when the attorney summarizes all the facts testified to in court

 If you are going through a divorce or family law matter trial, Stange Law Firm, PC can help.
 You can call us at 314-963-4700 or by going to St. Louis Divorce and Family Law Trial Attorneys.